9 Helpful / 0 Not

 5 Helpful / 0 Not

-Pros: - Located next to the DuPage River in a small, non-descipt parkland, Avery Preserve combines patches of mature woodland, open grassy fields, and the river's edge to create a fairly challenging nine-hole course suitable for beginners but catering to more advanced players.
+Pros: - Located near the DuPage River in a small, non-descipt parkland, Avery Preserve combines patches of mature woodland, open grassy fields, and Lily Cache Creek's edge to create a fairly challenging nine-hole course suitable for beginners but catering to more advanced players.

 - Good use of the scrubby woodland to sculpt airways (#'s 2, 3, 5, and 8).
 Hit the lines provided or waste a shot getting out of trouble.